-Move on When Ready provides opportunities for high school juniors and seniors to enroll full-time (12 semester hours) in post-secondary institutions to earn both high school and college credits simultaneously.
+Dual Enrollment provides opportunities for high school students to enroll in post-secondary institutions to earn both high school and college credits simultaneously.
 Approved college on-line courses can also be taken that meet high school graduation requirements.
-Funding for Move on When Ready is proved through the local school system’s equivalent (FTE) program count as determined by the Georgia Department of Education.
-Student participation is based on semester to semester or quarter to quarter participation.
-Summer school is now allowed for MOWR participation.
+Funding for Dual Enrollment is provided through the local school system’s equivalent (FTE) program count as determined by the Georgia Department of Education.
+Summer school is now allowed for Dual Enrollment participation.

 - During this meeting you will sign the required documentation and Northside will approve your potential classes